 Here is everything you need to know about reef-safe sunscreen and our picks for the best biodegradable sunscreen.

 Biodegradable sunscreen is made with environmentally friendly materials that break-down naturally and aren’t harmful to coral reefs.

 How to Choose The Best Biodegradable Sunscreen

 The harmful chemicals in sunscreen can still reach the ocean even if you aren't at the beach.
-When you shower, all of the sunscreen on your skin rinses off and goes down the drain, eventually reaching our rivers and oceans.
+When you shower, all the sunscreen on your skin rinses off and goes down the drain, eventually reaching our rivers and oceans.
 You can read more about it here.